ola1244/td-intro-github-basics/README.md

 4:Add the files to Git index.(using git add . or git add "file name") 5:Commit Added Files.(using git commit -m "commit message") 6:Add new remote origin (using git remote add origin https://github.com...........)
-7:Push to GitHub.(using git push -u "branch name")
+7:Push to GitHub.(using git push -u origin "branch name")